EddyTheCo/rasp-yocto/README.md

 Table of Contents
 =================

-  I. Adding the meta-estervtech-rpi-qt layer to your build II.
+  I. Adding the meta-estervtech layer to your build II.
 Misc

-I. Adding the meta-estervtech-rpi-qt layer to your build
+I. Adding the meta-estervtech layer to your build
 =================================================

-Run 'bitbake-layers add-layer meta-estervtech-rpi-qt'
+Run 'bitbake-layers add-layer meta-estervtech'

 II.
 Misc
 ========